matrix-org/matrix-spec/content/_index.md

 ### Timestamps

-Unless otherwise stated, timestamps are measured as milliseconds since the Unix epoch.
+Unless otherwise stated, timestamps are [Unix timestamps](https://en.wikipedia.org/wiki/Unix_time), but measured in milliseconds.
+This means, they approximate the number of milliseconds since 1970-01-01 00:00:00.000 UTC, but disregard leap seconds so that each day is precisely 86,400,000 milliseconds.
+This also means that timestamps can repeat.
+Most programming languages provide timestamps in that format natively.
 Throughout the specification this may be referred to as POSIX, Unix, or just "time in milliseconds".

 ## Specification Versions